Podcastindex-org/docs-api/README.md

 "**/api/1.0/add/byfeedurl**" - POST/GET - Pass a feed url with ?url=\[feed url\].

+- Optional: itunesid=\[itunes id number\] (int) - If this parameter is given, and the existing feed has no associated itunes id, it will be associated with this id.
+If an existing itunes id is already associated with this feed it will NOT be changed.

 > Example: POST/GET [https://api.podcastindex.org/api/1.0/add/byfeedurl?url=https://feeds.theincomparable.com/batmanuniversity](https://api.podcastindex.org/api/1.0/add/byfeedurl?url=https://feeds.theincomparable.com/batmanuniversity&pretty)

 \*\*This call requires a read-write api key.